Workflow Development Guide#

 (trinity.common.workflows.WebShopWorkflow

-): For webshop scenarios, it contains multi-turn interaction with environment.AgentScopeReactMathWorkflow
+): For webshop scenarios, it contains multi-turn interaction with environment.AgentScopeReActWorkflow

-): For math scenarios, it directly uses a pre-implemented ReActAgent (based on AgentScope) to solve math problems.
+): It directly uses a pre-implemented ReActAgent (based on AgentScope) to solve tasks.

 Experience (